Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I have a number of photos from Walt Disney World taken with my DSLR, but sometimes I just don’t want to lug that beast out there.
-That’s why I also have a little point and shoot camera – a Nikon P7000.
+I have several photos from Walt Disney World taken with my DSLR, but sometimes I don’t want to lug that beast out there.
+That’s why I also have a little point-and-shoot camera – a Nikon P7000.
 It’s a model that’s been revised a few times by now, but it still works for me.
-Small, light and it captures RAW files.
+Small, and light, and it captures RAW files.

 Now I’ll be the first to tell you it isn’t a spectacular camera.
 The lens isn’t that sharp, it has plenty of distortion and it’s horrible in low light.
 However, it’s a camera I can have with me in case I see something when I really wasn’t planning on a photography trip.
 The truth is that you never know be guaranteed of a nice photo when you venture outside.
 The weather changes, other people are around – plenty of variables.
 Just because I head off to a place with my DSLR doesn’t mean that those variables are going to cooperate with me.